“And most of the brethren in the Lord, having become confident by my chains, are much more bold to speak the Word without fear.”

 “are much more bold”

 Boldness in Rome took some courage.
 A person could risk imprisonment or even death.
-Open season was declared on Christians.
+They declared open season on Christians.
 This issued a timid and mousy witness.
 Believers were not sure of themselves.
 They were afraid of what might happen if they ran afoul of Roman authority.

 Christians today often are mousy and afraid to share their faith with far less consequence than the Romans.
 We are apologetic and quiet about our faith.
 We are afraid to hurt feelings.
 We do not want to speak up so that the issue—heaven and hell—are clear.

-To be bold is one thing.
-To be more bold is another.
+To be bold is one thing, but to be bolder is another.
 Yet to be much more bold is still another.
-Paul’s testimony had a mighty impact on advancing the gospel among Christians!
+Paul’s testimony had a powerful impact on advancing the gospel among Christians!